AnyChart/export-server/README.md

 To setup the MySQL database for Twitter sharing use [SQL scheme](https://github.com/AnyChart/export-server/blob/master/src/sql/scheme.sql).

-Also you may checkout AnyChart API for sharing [here](http://api.anychart.com/anychart.exports).

 If you want that the Twitter sharing will work through your server, you should create your own Twitter App and provide `twitter_key`, `twitter_secret` and `twitter_callback` (last path of which is always `/sharing/twitter_oauth`) to the Export Server.